ViralTexts/gtr-clusters/clusters/Philosophy%20of%20Marriage%20Lyon%20County%20Times%2014%20November%201896.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r the purposffof securing the remenetization
+the purposffof securing the remenetization
 of silver and that we are opposed to any effort
 to disorganize it until silver is remonetized.